Ankur2606/Scalinox/README.md

 ## 6. Future Scope

 * **Advanced Marketplace Features**: Implement a rating system, milestone-based payments, and a dispute resolution mechanism.
-* **Token-Gated Access**: Introduce special features or exclusive styles for users holding a "Scalineous" NFT.
+* **Token-Gated Access**: Introduce special features or exclusive styles for users holding a "Scalinox" NFT.
 * **Community Hub**: Build a gallery where users can share their creations, follow their favorite artists, and participate in creative challenges.

 ## 7. Meet the Team